 - Aesthetic: Engineered to mimic Calacatta's bold veining and white field, from soft, quiet movement to high-contrast patterns with subtle warm or gold accents.

-- Consistency: Patterns are engineered for repeatability, which makes vein matching across long runs, returns, and multiple units far more predictable.
+- Consistency: Designers create patterns for repeated use.
+This makes vein matching across long runs, returns, and multiple units more predictable.

 - Best uses: High-use kitchens and bars where "white marble" is non-negotiable on the moodboard, but true marble is not realistic.
 Multi-unit developments, hotels, and offices where consistent color, repeat orders, and dependable lead times matter.

-With GoSource, you can pull a full lineup of Calacatta-look quartz from top brands in one place, then value-engineer based on pricing, lead times, and visual match, instead of hopping between suppliers.
+With GoSource, you can see a full range of Calacatta-look quartz from top brands in one place.
+You can then value-engineer based on price, lead times, and visual match.
+This saves you from jumping between suppliers.

 How to Recommend the Right Surface (Fast)